-But the second thing that Jesus himself says in today’s gospel: “Yes, hard and tough, but remember I am always with you, I am with you to the end of time.”
+But the second thing, Jesus himself says in today’s Gospel: “Yes, hard and tough, but remember I am always with you, I am with you to the end of time.”

-And what happens?
-What happens is the new understanding, the new world where such people are not ashamed, they’re not ashamed to be human: they have mistakes.
+What happens is the new understanding, the new world where such people are not ashamed, they’re not ashamed to be human — they have mistakes.

 Are we supposed to be perfect?